What Is Revolving Debt?

 A debt settlement company may be able to reduce a pile of unsecured debt.
 There are many drawbacks to this route, though.

 You will usually stop paying creditors, so mounting interest and late fees will cause your balances to balloon.
 Instead, you’ll make payments to an escrow account held by the debt settlement company.
-Funding it could take three or four years.
+Funding it could take up to four years.

 This and bankruptcy options are considered last resorts.
 If you do go with a debt settlement company, know that those affiliated with the American Fair Credit Council agree to abide by a code of conduct.